top of page

 Cons

-• Reliant on accuracy/detail of self-report
+• Reliant on the accuracy/detail of self-report

 • More opportunity for inconsistent responses